b3yond/solidarityGame/CONCEPT.md

 that we need to turn to god - hard work can resolve our sins.
 Many uneducated are following him.

+#### Robin Wood

+Famous organized crime boss.
+Has a website with crime highscore - you only get as many highscore points as you donate to the poor.

 ## NPCs

 ### Dialogue